scollier/Summit2014OSEonOSPViaHeat/scott/06-Explore-OpenShift-Environment.md

     logout

 ##**6.4 Connect to OpenShift Console**
 Confirm Console Access by opening a browser and putting in the IP address of the broker.
+Accept the self-signed cert.

     [http://172.16.1.BROKER_IP/console](http://172.16.1.BROKER_IP/console)